joneldiablo/react-goat/README.md

 - [ ] Implement data encryption in `AppGoatController.stringify`.
 - [ ] Implement data decryption in `AppGoatController.parse`.
 - [ ] Render flag icons inside `SelectLanguage` options.
+- [ ] Split `FetchContainer` into a template renderer and a service-backed variant.